zhijian-pro/juicefs/docs/en/administration/metadata/postgresql_best_practices.md

 Please refer to the official manual [Chapter 26.
 Backup and Restore](https://www.postgresql.org/docs/current/backup.html) to learn how to backup and restore the database.

 It is recommended to make a database backup plan and follow it periodically, and at the same time, try to restore the data in an experimental environment to confirm that the backup is valid.

-## Using connection pooling

-Connection pooling is an intermediate layer between the client and the database, which acts as an intermediary to improve connection efficiency and reduce the loss of short connections.
-Commonly used connection pools are [PgBouncer](https://www.pgbouncer.org/) and [Pgpool-II](https://www.pgpool.net/).

 ## High Availability